 Specialization of the practice also matters, where the medical assistant is employed.
 Some offices and clinics focus on physical therapy, while others help patients with relatively rare blood diseases.
 You may need to keep track of how many patients with photosensitivity flare up after a day in the sun.

 The number of staff employed in that location is another factor.
 If you have more people on hand to attend to patients, the doctors and office managers can delegate more easily.
 One medical assistant can focus on the paperwork, while another can argue with insurance.
 Yet another can manage the front desk and ensure that paying patients don’t skip out on their bills.
-A practice that has a smaller amount of staff may force a medical assistant to juggle many hats.
+A practice that has a smaller number of staff may force a medical assistant to juggle many hats.

 For example, say you are a medical assistant in a geriatric care facility.
 Patients fit a specific age group and they often herald from a previous generation.
 They want to talk and are often lonely.
 Your duties will be different from a medical assistant in a hospital setting or a specialist doctor’s office.
 Kids in the pediatric ward may want stories or playtime to distract from scary surgeries, and you also have to help out on multiple floors.
 Whereas, a specialist doctor may simply want you to argue with insurance to receive paychecks on time.

 Medical assistants are often responsible for maintaining efficiency and organization in a healthcare office.
 Tasks of this nature typically include contact with patients –greeting patients in person and by phone and scheduling their appointments and acting as a liaison between medical professionals and patients.

 Further tasks include behind-the-scenes office organization such as recording, updating and filing patient information; managing billing and bookkeeping records; completing and filing insurance forms; and arranging lab procedures, referrals, and hospital admission for patients.